 Everything Everywhere All at Once: GPT-4 is already everywhere

-In reality, we could have simply saved the time spent writing and reading this article, because one answer to the question: “What is GPT-4 capable of?” figuratively speaking, could be just like the movie: Everything, everywhere, all at once.
+One answer to the question: “What is GPT-4 capable of?” figuratively speaking, could be just like the movie title: Everything, everywhere, all at once.

 In the finance sector, both Stripe and Morgan Stanley have deployed GPT-4.
 The former uses GPT-4 to make its platform more user-friendly and combat fraud by flagging suspicious account activity, with the latter using the model to better navigate its extensive expert knowledge bases.